DevCycleHQ/devcycle-docs/docs/essentials/status-and-lifecycle.md

 ### Completed

-One could consider a Feature "Completed" once it has been tested, approved, and is ready for release or has been fully released.
+One could consider a Feature "Complete" once it has been tested, approved, and is ready for release or has been fully released.
 When the user changes to the Complete status the Feature enters a semi-readonly state, limiting some editability such as adding new targeting rules and variations.
 All users will be served a single variation.

 ### Archived

-The "Archived" status is designed to clean up the dashboard and the codebase by essentially putting the Feature into a read-only mode and hiding it from the standard dashboard views.
+The Archived status is designed to clean up the dashboard and the codebase by essentially putting the Feature into a read-only mode and hiding it from the standard dashboard views.
 It can still be reverted from the Archived status to In Progress, allowing for future use.

 ## LifeCycle and Changing Status